System overview

 - An operator signs in through OIDC and uses the management console with a cookie-backed control-plane session.

-- The operator creates a workspace, registers a cluster, and installs the generated k8s agent command into the workload cluster.
+- The operator creates a workspace, registers a cluster or VM, and installs the generated agent command.

-- The k8s agent authenticates with its agent key and opens an outbound WebSocket to the control plane.
+- The target agent authenticates with its agent key and opens an outbound WebSocket to the control plane.

 - The agent sends heartbeats, capability metadata, and snapshots.
-The control plane persists cluster state and synchronizes builtin tools into the LLM gateway.
+The control plane persists target state and synchronizes builtin tools into the LLM gateway.

 - When an operator sends a troubleshooting message, the control plane creates a run and dispatches it to the execution engine.